 Recent changes to these regulations rolled back those protections.
 Regulations now only require cages on fixed ladders taller than 24 feet.
 They also phase out the use of cages on fixed ladders in favor of “ladder safety systems” and body harnesses.
 Fixed ladders built after November 19, 2018 cannot have a cage.
 By November 18, 2036, cages cannot be used on fixed ladders, at all.3

 A lack of cages at the top of ladders puts workers at risk

-The new regulations are a step backwards for worker protection.
+The new regulations are a step backward for worker protection.
 They are likely to increase the number of workplace injuries.